Seth Rogen’s ‘An American Pickle’ is the first movie that understands how I feel about seltzer

 I totally get it.

-How thrilling, for a film to finally show seltzer the respect it deserves!
-An American Pickle does so from the very start.

-It opens in the fictional Eastern European shtetl of Schlupsk, where Herschel Greenbaum (Rogen) and his future bride Sarah (Sarah Snook) dream of a better life outside of ditch-digging poverty.
+]An American Pickle, the first film to truly show seltzer the respect it deserves, opens in the fictional Eastern European shtetl of Schlupsk, where Herschel Greenbaum (Rogen) and his future bride Sarah (Sarah Snook) dream of a better life outside of ditch-digging poverty.
 Herschel has a more specific dream beyond general upward mobility, though.

 “Someday, before I die,” he confides to Sarah.
 “I would like to try . . . seltzer water.”